marksidell/tlscerts/README.md

 One server acts as the certificate manager.
 A cron job on the server runs once a day.
-When the certificate is due to expire within 14 days, the job creates a new certificate, with a new key pair, and uploads the certificate, ca chain, and private keys file to S3.
+When the certificate is due to expire within 14 days, the job requests a new certificate, with a new key pair, and uploads the certificate, ca chain, and private keys file to S3.

 Any number of other servers may be clients.
 A cron job on the clients also runs once a day, an hour after the manager job.
-When the job detects that any certificate file has been updated on S3, it downloads the files and restarts apache.
+When the job detects that any certificate files have been updated on S3, it downloads the files and restarts apache.
 By default, certificates are stored in directory `/var/secure/tlscerts`.
 You'll need to define your apache conf files accordingly.

-The makefile defines parameters that you must modify for your own environment.
+The `makefile` defines parameters that you must modify for your own environment.
+See the comments therein.

 To install the software on a manager server, do: